ST. BONAVENTURE BOARD OF TRUSTEES

 Special Council for Appeals, Texas Health and Human Services Commission | Austin, Texas

-— Paul A. Leche, Vice-Chair
+— Paul A. Leche, Secretary

 Mr. Leche is an attorney who has served on a variety of local and national boards and has advised numerous charities.
 He helped found a Catholic lawyers group in Austin.
 He is Special Counsel for Appeals for the Texas Health & Human Services Commission and serves on the board of Austin’s classical music station, KMFA

-— Paul Birnesser, Treasurer
+— Paul Birnesser, Chair

 — Joseph Savittiere, Jr., Trustee Emeritus